 Paulownia can be shaped into tall, stately trees or shorter bushy specimens depending on what you want.
 The removal of the tips of the branches and even the top portion of the trunk, will force regrowth lower on the stems to produce a dense, compact tree.
 Multi-trunked bushy trees can be continuously pruned for fodder throughout the growing season.
 Timber growers will want a tall straight trunk and should gradually lift prune any branches that grow on the first 4 to 6m being sure to always leave at least one third of the height of the trunk covered with leaved branches.
 It is usually a simple matter of removing the lower branches (generally from late summer to early winter) when they reach 2 to 3 cm diameter.
 This should prevent large knots in the timber.
 Be sure not to mistake the thick leaf stalks in the first season for branches!
 You should not remove the big leaves as this will slow growth.
 They will drop naturally by mid-winter leaving behind a pattern on the trunk which does not impact the timber.

-Contact us, preferably using our contact form.
+Contact us.
 We hope you enjoy growing Toad Gully Growers Paulownia Headstarters™.